Walks in the quarter plane, genus zero case: Weighted walks in the quarter plane: generating series, functional equation and kernel curve

+\begin{rem} There are several choices for the compactification of $E_{t}$.
+For instance, we could have compactified the curve $E_{t}$ in the complex projective plane $\mathbb{P}^2(\C)$ instead of $\P1(\C) \times \P1(\C)$ but, in this case, the compactification is not defined by a biquadratic polynomial so that the construction of the above-mentioned involutions in that situation is not so natural. \end{rem}

-\begin{assumption} From now on, we consider a weighted walk with one of the step sets listed in \eqref{the five step set} and we fix a transcendental real number $0<t< 1$.\footnote{In this paper, we have assumed that the $d_{i,j}$ belong to $\Q$, but everything stays true if we assume that $d_{i,j}$ are positive real numbers and that $t$ is transcendental over the field $\Q(d_{i,j})$.} \end{assumption}
+\begin{assumption} From now on, we consider a weighted model arising from \eqref{the five step set} and we fix a transcendental real number $0<t< 1$.\footnote{In this paper, we have assumed that the $d_{i,j}$ belong to $\Q$, but everything stays true if we assume that $d_{i,j}$ are positive real numbers and that $t$ is transcendental over the field $\Q(d_{i,j})$.} \end{assumption}